-- Administration will collect evidence of balanced lifestyle initiatives and support (e.g. advisory lessons, administrative/department meeting notes, professional development, etc.) - Club participation attendance and club records - Discipline referrals and attendance data - Provide continuing professional development surrounding new technology - Feedback from the A-Team - Review curriculum for new course and bring to curriculum counsel to include in program of studies - The physical plant will be ADA compliant and support all aspects of the established curriculum - Diversity committee rosters and agendas
+- Administration will collect evidence of (e.g. advisory lessons, administrative/department meeting notes, professional development, etc.) - Club participation attendance and club records - Discipline referrals - Provide continuing professional development - Feedback from the A-Team - Review curriculum for new course and bring to curriculum counsel to include in program of studies - The physical plant will be ADA compliant and support all aspects of the established curriculum - Diversity committee rosters and agendas